Prince Charles’ charity stops accepting Huawei donations

-LONDON (AP) — The charity founded by Britain’s Prince Charles says it’s not accepting any more donations from Huawei, the latest setback for the Chinese telecom giant as it battles allegations it’s a cybersecurity risk.
+LONDON (AP) — A charity founded by Britain’s Prince Charles said Thursday it’s not accepting any more donations from Huawei, the latest setback for the Chinese telecom giant as it battles allegations it’s a cybersecurity risk.

+Huawei, the world’s biggest producer of telecom network gear, is facing increasing scrutiny in Europe over concerns about its technology.
+Huawei has been expected to play a key role in the development of next-generation mobile networks in Europe, the company’s biggest market outside China, but some countries are starting to rethink its involvement.

-The Prince’s Trust said in a statement Thursday that, “At present, we are not accepting new donations from Huawei in light of public concerns.”
+“At present, we are not accepting new donations from Huawei in light of public concerns,” the Prince’s Trust said in a statement.

 The trust, which was established in 1976 to help disadvantaged young people, said any future donations will be reviewed by its ethical fundraising committee.
+Huawei is listed as one of the trust’s “patrons” and a technology sector partner on its website.
+The trust said it received 490,000 pounds ($638,000) from the company since 2007.

 Most Read Business Stories